farirpgs/fari-app/README.md

 - [ ] new player row
 - [ ] index card label after drag and drop
 - [ ] persist character from character sheet
+- [ ] fix: can click skill of other character

 - [ ] draw area toggle on scene ?
 - [ ] text on slot tracker ?